You are here: Urology Textbook > Prostate > Prostate cancer > Radiation therapy

 Indications for External Beam Radiotherapy for Prostate Cancer:

 External beam radiotherapy (EBRT) is a therapeutic option for all risk groups of organ-limited or locally advanced prostate cancer without metastases.
 Life expectancy should be at least 10 years.
 Patients with severe micturition symptoms are not well suited for radiation therapy.
 In retrospective comparisons, radiation therapy shows comparable oncological results to radical prostatectomy in well-differentiated tumors.
 Radical prostatectomy has oncological advantages in poorly differentiated tumors [see table D’Amico risk classification for prostate cancer and Results of EBRT}].
 Radiotherapy, however, has significant advantages for urinary continence compared to prostatectomy.
 Review literature: Morris et al (2005).

 Technique of External Beam Radiation Therapy:

 A clear dose-response relationship has been demonstrated for the outcome of radiation therapy.
-Unfortunately, radiation-induced side effects rise significantly if more than 70 Gy are applied with conventional radiation techniques.
+The standard radiation dose in older studies was 64–72 Gy.
 Technical modifications made dose escalation in the prostate safe and helped to avoid damage to vital structures such as the urethra, rectum and bladder.
-Dose escalation to 74–80 Gy is associated with an improvement in the oncological results, while the urogenital toxicity is not significantly increased (Viani et al, 2009).
+Using modern radiotherapy (see below), a radiation dose of 76–78 Gy is recommended, this is associated with an improvement in oncological outcomes, while late urogenital toxicities are not significantly increased (Gauter u.a., 2017).

 3D Conformal Radiotherapy for Prostate Cancer: